-Mexico is actually part of North America but as it’s neighbors with Guatemala and Belize, many backpackers add it to their Central America itinerary.
-I haven’t traveled Mexico extensively (yet), so I’ll just touch on my experience traveling from Mexico’s Yucatan Peninsula to Belize.
+Mexico is actually part of North America, but as its neighbors with Guatemala and Belize, many backpackers add it to their Central America itinerary.

-Flights are pretty cheap to Cancun Mexico from North America, so often times I would fly here from Toronto, even if I was planning a trip to Belize or Guatemala.
-It may seem crazy to travel to a country two away from the one you want to go too, but hear me out.
+Flights are pretty cheap to Cancun, Mexico from North America, so oftentimes I would fly here from Toronto, even if I was planning a trip to Belize or Guatemala.
+It may seem crazy to travel to a country two away from the one you want to go to but hear me out.

 From Cancun, you can either take an overnight bus (directly from the airport) to Belize City or you can take the ferry from Chetumal to San Pedro, Belize.
 Chetumal is very close to Bacalar, which is a beautiful chill place to visit on Mexico’s Yucatan Peninsula.